wroyca/DeltaVim/README.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
 > Currently, this project is mainly focused on my personal use, so it might frequently introduce
 > breaking changes.
-In the future, it may be maintained as a NeoVim distribution for public use.
+In the future, it may be maintained as a Neovim distribution for public use.
 > Nevertheless, any suggestions and contributions are sincerely appreciated!

 ## ⭐ Credits